-Grab some real live friends and let’s talk about my imaginary friends.
+Grab some real live friends and let’s talk about my imaginary ones.
 Did you love ’em?
 Hate ’em?
 Do you want to know what the impetus was for a certain scene?

 Book Discussion Questions